Blinken to visit India with vaccines and China in focus | Politics

 - United States

-U.S. Secretary of State Antony Blinken will travel next week to India, a key partner in U.S. efforts to counter China and in vaccine diplomacy that is currently hobbled by its own COVID-19 crisis.
+U.S. Secretary of State Antony Blinken will travel next week to India, an important partner in U.S. efforts to counter China and in vaccine diplomacy that is hobbled by its own COVID-19 crisis.
 It will be Blinken's first visit to the world's largest democracy as President Joe Biden's secretary of state and he will meet on Wednesday with Prime Minister Narendra Modi and Foreign Minister Subrahmanyam Jaishankar.

 Blinken will also visit Kuwait at the end of his July 26-29 trip.
-Washington sees India as an important partner in efforts to stand up to China's increasingly assertive behavior in Asia and beyond.
+Washington sees India as helping in U.S. efforts to stand up to China's increasingly assertive behavior in Asia and beyond.
 Blinken's trip will follow a visit by Deputy Secretary of State Wendy Sherman to China and coincide with one to Southeast Asia by Defense Secretary Lloyd Austin.

 "Vaccine cooperation has proven much trickier than diplomats would like," he added.
 "The U.S. and India have both found the political need to prioritize domestic availability of vaccines over any international agreement.
 But today the U.S. has a glut of doses; India needs doses; and other nations across the region hope to tap into this channel."